dmiyares/grab-latest-track-from-soundcloud/README.md

 **Q: Where can I find my SoundCloud RSS feed\'s URL?**
 A: Login to your SoundCloud account and go under settings -> Content.
 The RSS feed will be displayed here.

+**Q: The Date / Title are pushed up right against the DIV and look terrible!
+How can I change this?
+A: You can tweek the way the Date & the Title show up using the WordPress Customizing -> Additional CSS.
+	 There are two classes for these.
+So adding something like the snip below will push everything over to the right

+	 		.SoundCloudPubDate{padding:10px}
+			.SoundCloudTitle{padding:10px}

 == Screenshots ==